rsiregar/academic-kickstart/content/authors/admin/_index.md

   url: "rizkisiregar.org"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD Candidate in economics at UC Davis.
-My research interests are international trade, spatial economics and labor economics.
+My research interests are international trade, labor economics, and spatial economics.

 education: